ICRC Governance Structure

 - Odili Onu – Director, Revenue, Investment and Project Finance Department.

-- Dr. Felix Ogbera – Deputy Director, Revenue, Investment and Project Finance Department.
+- Dr. Felix Ogbera – Director, Planning and Research Department

 The Office of the Director-General provides effective, efficient, strategic support and administrative service to the DG in the implementation of his mandate.
-The core functions of the Office, which include legal counsel, media & publicity affairs, procurement, and research & planning include to:
+The core functions of the Office, which include legal counsel, media & publicity affairs and procurement are as follows:

 - Communicate to and coordinate the provision of information to internal and external stakeholders;